 My tour guide only a knew a few words of English, and very few actual complete phrases; and at the time my Spanish was not a whole lot better.
 Yet for all that, we managed to have a pleasant conversation as we walked.
 At least I think it was pleasant.
 I’m not actually sure what we talked about.

-After 18 blocks (I counted, just in case the shit went loco on me) we hooked a left and walked another block and a half, until we came to a house with one of those doors that can be opened as one door, or as just a bottom or just a top.
+After 18 blocks (I counted, just in case the situation went south somehow and I found myself needing to triangulate my bearings on the fly) we hooked a left and walked another block and a half, until we came to a house with one of those doors that can be opened as either a full-size door, or as just a bottom or just a top half of a door.
 Like a walk-up service window.
 It was the Dunkin’ Donuts of blow.
 I hung back while Diego exchanged my $20 bill for a tiny little baggie.
 The guy at the window asked who the gringo was, and Diego said “mi amigo”.
 The guy accepted this, though he didn’t seem all too thrilled about it.
 Maybe that was because the only “amigos” Diego ever brings around are, conspicuously enough, gringos wishing to purchase llelo.